mentat-is/slurp-ebpf/README.md

 # slurp-ebpf

 slurp-ebpf is a small agent that reads kernel events via an eBPF program, buffers them in user-space and forwards them to the [gulp](https://github.com/mentat-is/gulp) `/ws_ingest_raw` websocket endpoint.

 The agent batches events and sends them either when the buffer reaches a configured maximum size (`max_chunk_size`) or periodically (every 15 seconds), whichever comes first.

+## Scope

+this is meant to be used during a running incident response or red team engagement to capture process execution and network connection events in realtime with minimal setup, to pinpoint suspicious activity as it happens and then analyze it in gulp.

+**it is not intended to be a full-featured long-term monitoring agent.**

 ## Architecture